ybarnatan/arg-football/README.md

 * To apply the Poisson distribution to construct a basic statistical model for predicting match outcomes.

 📄 For the full analysis, check the `LPF_arg.md` file.
-📈 The source code is available in the `LPF_arg.Rmd` file.

 ### 🔈 Disclaimer
 Football is often referred to as "a sport of marginal effects".
 This means that even strong statistical trends may not guarantee a favorable outcome.
 For example, a team might dominate a match in possession, expected goals, and squad value — yet still lose to a statistically weaker opponent.
 This unpredictability is part of what makes football both fascinating and analytically challenging.